Neck Pain & Stiffness

 So, what is neck pain?
 Neck pain is a symptom.
 It is the body’s way of signaling to us that something is wrong.

 The neck’s susceptibility to stress is due, in part, to biomechanics.
-Activities and events that affect cervical biomechanics and cause stress include: extended sitting, repetitive movement, accidents, falls and trauma to the body or head, normal aging, as well as everyday wear and tear.
+Activities and events that affect cervical biomechanics and cause stress

 Injury and Accidents: A sudden forced movement (jerking or jolting) of the head or neck in any direction is known as whiplash.
 The sudden “whipping” motion injures the surrounding and supporting tissues of the neck and head.
 Muscles react by tightening and contracting, creating muscle fatigue.
 The result is pain, stiffness and pinched nerves.
 Severe whiplash can also be associated with injury to the intervertebral joints, discs, ligaments, muscles, and nerve roots.
 Car accidents are the most common cause of whiplash.
 By reducing pinched nerves we often see the healing process accelerated.

-Degenerative Disc Disease: A disease that can cause reduction in the elasticity and height of intervertebral discs.
+Degenerative Disc Disease: A disease that can cause a reduction in the elasticity and height of intervertebral discs.
 Over time, a disc may bulge or herniate because of pinched nerves.
 This can result in tingling, numbness, and pain that runs into the arm.
 By reducing pinched nerves we often slow or halt this degenerative process.

 A: In many cases x-rays give important information when evaluating the condition of your spine and any possible degenerative processes of your discs.
-At Crossroads Chiropractic we offer state of the art digital x-rays to provide us with the best quality films to best evaluate your condition and determine the appropriate care plan.
+At Chiropractic of Naples we offer state of the art digital x-rays to provide us with the best quality films to best evaluate your condition and determine the appropriate care plan.

 Do you see a lot of people with neck pain?